- Student Affairs

 A: No, although it is recommended.
 However, one should not feel pressured to be confirmed because of an impending marriage.

 Q: Who can be married in the College Hall Chapel?

 A: You should be a student, graduate, or employee of Regis.

 A: Yes, we sponsor interfaith programs throughout the year.

 A: We have an extensive list of volunteer opportunities.
 Contact us for more information.

-Q: Can Campus Ministry help me research a paper on the Church's teachings?
+Q: Can The Center for Ministry & Service help me research a paper on the Church's teachings?
 AIDS?
 Abortion?